 5. Take your brain out of it.
 Remember when you learned to ride a bike?
 When you were thinking about it, you wobbled all over the place, but then the time came when you just did it.
 Don’t dwell on sobriety; Just make it an integral non-optional part of your life.
 Then move on to other things.

 4. Surround yourself with success.
 I’m not into dumping friends, but there may be some dyed in the wool drinkers you just need to move on from.
 More importantly, make new sober friends, and read the posts here from folks who are running the good race.

 3. Look back once in a while.
 As you make progress to maintain sobriety, occasionally remind yourself of what it was like “back when”.
 It can be a huge motivator.

 2. Prepare for success maintaining sobriety.
 We all know when the tough times will be: At the pub with pals, the 5PM Happy Hour.
 Have a plan.
 Be aware of the times you have problems (this is often half the battle) and have something planned.
 Exercise at 5PM.
 Be ready to order a non-alcoholic drink at the pub.

 1. Know that you CAN succeed.
 This is not a seven foot high jump.
 It’s not “rocket science”.
 It’s just NOT drinking alcohol.
 Never let Little Voice con you into thinking, “I can’t do this.”
 Horse manure!
 Tell LV to, “Stuff it!”.

-This top ten list came from a man who I’ll call Ted.
-My friend Ted is a husband, father, grandfather and hard working professional who is fighting off the” little voice” in his head that loves whiskey.
+These top ten lists came from a man who I’ll call Ted.
+My friend Ted is a husband, father, grandfather, and hard-working professional who is fighting off the” little voice” in his head that loves whiskey.
 Ted often simply posts top ten lists, that always hit the nail on the head.
-Sometimes these lists are serious and informative and sometimes very funny, but I know that I would not have gotten through my first alcohol free year with style and a smile if it weren’t for Ted.
+Sometimes these lists are serious and informative and sometimes very funny, but I know that I would not have gotten through my first alcohol-free year with style and a smile if it weren’t for Ted.

 And so I will.